hexawyz/exo-app.io/index.md

 Exo is a lightweight background service bundled with a nice modern Windows UI, that will manage the features of your devices without sacrificing your memory or CPU.

-With Exo, you can get rid of many low-performing apps on your computer, and free some useful resources.
+With Exo, you can get rid of many inefficient apps on your computer, and reduce the RAM and CPU consumption.

-You can check the [Supported Devices](devices.md) page to see if your device is supported.
+You can check the [Supported Devices](devices.md) page to see if your device(s) are supported.

 Download a [recent build](https://github.com/hexawyz/Exo/actions), or [a release](https://github.com/hexawyz/Exo/releases) on GitHub.